Justin Gainey

-Justin Gainey is an American college basketball coach who is the associate head coach of the Tennessee Volunteers Men's Basketball team.
-Gainey joined Tennessee's coaching staff in 2021 as an assistant coach and was promoted to associate head coach prior to the 2022-23 season.
-Before joining the Volunteers, Gainey held coaching and administrative roles at Marquette, Arizona, Santa Clara, Appalachian State, Elon, and NC State.
+Justin Dewaine Gainey (born March 19, 1977) is an American college basketball coach who is the head men's basketball coach at NC State, his alma mater.
+He previously served as the associate head coach at Tennessee.
+Gainey held coaching and administrative roles at Marquette, Arizona, Santa Clara, Appalachian State, Elon, and his alma mater.

 Playing career

 Following a successful high school career at Greensboro Day School, Gainey played 4 years at NC State.
 Gainey helped the Wolfpack to postseason appearances in all 4 of his seasons and served as captain in his senior year.
 Gainey ranked 2nd in starts (103) 4th in steals (190), and 9th in assists (344) at the conclusion of his playing career.

 During his freshman season at NC State, Gainey set the record for most minutes played in the ACC tournament after playing every minute of NC State's four games in as many days.
 He was named to the first tournament team at the conclusion of the tournament.

-In his senior year, the NC Wolfpack placed fourth at the 2000 National Invitation Tournament.
-At eight seconds left in playing time of the semifinal game, Gainey was fouled, but missed a free-throw after Wake Forest called a time out, allowing Wake Forest to pull ahead.
-Gainey would make ten points in the game.
-NC State would eventually lose third place by one basket to Penn State.
+In his senior year, the NC State Wolfpack placed fourth at the 2000 National Invitation Tournament.
+With eight seconds left in the semifinal game, Gainey was fouled, but missed a free-throw after Wake Forest called a time out, allowing Wake Forest to pull ahead.
+Gainey scored ten points in the game.
+NC State would eventually lose the third place game by one basket to Penn State.